Skip The Basics Links

 Interest starts accruing on your deposit starting the next business day after being processed.

-All deposits into a 360 Savings and Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
-For security reasons, your initial deposit used to fund the account is on hold and unavailable for withdrawal for 10 business days.
+Most deposits into 360 Savings, Money Market, Confidence Savings and Kids Savings Accounts are subject to a 4 business day hold before they can be withdrawn.

-Electronic deposits that are automatically initiated outside the bank – like Direct Deposit or Social Security benefits – are available immediately.
-Transfers between Capital One 360 accounts are also available immediately.
+Electronic deposits that are automatically initiated outside the bank - like Direct Deposit or Social Security benefits - are generally available immediately.
+Transfers between Capital One 360 and Capital One Bank accounts are also available immediately.
 Both begin earning interest right away.

-Follow these directions to close one of your 360 Savings accounts – you’ll need to repeat the steps to close multiple accounts:
+Follow these directions to close one of your savings accounts – you’ll need to repeat the steps to close multiple accounts:

 Once you do this, your account will be closed.
 If you're consolidating funds into another Capital One 360 account, the transfer is immediate.
 If you're transferring the funds to your external linked checking, the funds will arrive in 2 business days.

 Yes.
-Due to federal regulations, the 360 Savings has a limit of 6 withdrawals per calendar month.
+Due to federal regulations, the 360 Savings and 360 Money Market each have a limit of 6 withdrawals per calendar month.
 Withdrawals include transfers to your linked checking account or between other Capital One 360 accounts and external withdrawals.
-So, for example, if you transfer money from one 360 Savings to another 360 Savings, 360 Checking, etc., it still counts as 1 withdrawal.
+So, for example, if you transfer money from one 360 Savings to another 360 Savings, 360 Money Market, 360 Checking, etc., it still counts as 1 withdrawal.
 Keep in mind, the 6 withdrawal limit is per each 360 Savings account.
 If you exceed the limit multiple times, your account may be closed.

 Yes.
 There is a limit to how many accounts each Customer can have (don’t worry, we doubt you’ll even get close to it) with Capital One 360.
 You could be either a primary or joint account holder on a specific account and it would still count as one account.
 Here’s how it breaks down: